-CCS piloted CCS SUCCESS CARDS over the last several school years.
 These cards are personalized IDs, featuring a photo, name, student number, and home school.
-During the school year, cards will be used to board the bus in the mornings and afternoons, serve as identification during the school day, gain easy access to online learning, and check out books at Columbus Metropolitan Libraries.
+During the school year, cards will be used to serve as identification during the school day, gain easy access to online learning, check out books at Columbus Metropolitan Libraries, and serve as the access to the point of sale system for school breakfast and lunch.